Start9Labs/docs/src/device-guides/android/vpn.md

 - [WireGuard](#wireguard)

 ## Prerequisites
 Most modern routers have VPN functionality built-in.
-You'll need to configure your router to assign a static IP to your Start9 server and to setup a OpenVPN or Wireguard server on your router, depending on which it supports.
+You'll need to configure your router to assign a static IP to your Start9 server and to setup a OpenVPN or WireGuard server on your router, depending on which it supports.

+The VPN client you set up will allow you to read and add your VPN configuration from your Router VPN server.
+You'll also use it to easily connect and disconnect from your Router VPN server just like you would a comercial VPN app to a third-party VPN server.

 ## OpenVPN

-Slightly slower, but with more authentication options, including individual users.
+Slightly slower, but with more authentication options, including creation of individual users with passwords.

 ### Automatic
-1. On your Android device, install the OpenVPN for Android client from [Google Play](https://play.google.com/store/apps/details?id=de.blinkt.openvpn), [F-Droid](https://github.com/schwabe/ics-openvpn) or the APK from Arne Schwabe's [Github](https://github.com/schwabe/ics-openvpn) repo.
-You'll use this to read and automatically add your VPN configuration from your Router VPN server into Android.
-You'll also use it as you would a typical VPN client app to easily connect and disconnect from your Router VPN server as you would from a third-party VPN server.
+1. On your Android device, install the **OpenVPN for Android** client from [Google Play](https://play.google.com/store/apps/details?id=de.blinkt.openvpn), [F-Droid](https://github.com/schwabe/ics-openvpn) or the APK from Arne Schwabe's [Github](https://github.com/schwabe/ics-openvpn) repo.
+As an alternative you can also use **OpenVPN Connect** from [OpenVPN, Inc.](https://openvpn.net/client/).

-1. Download the configuration file from your router's VPN server to your device
+1. Download the configuration file from your router's VPN server to your device.
+How you configure this is up to you.
+Typically the main concern is whether you like connections to be made with a username or password, or with just a certificate, or both.

     ![Get OpenVPN setting from Router](./assets/vpn-openvpn-config.png)